Addressing Confounding by Indication Through (Un)Measured Centre Characteristics in Learn-As-you-GO(LAGO) Trials: Illustrative Example: The EXTRA-CVD Study

-To demonstrate the benefits of LAGO optimisations, a hypothetical stage 2 was simulated using two different approaches, with and without LAGO.
-The sample size for stage 2 was $n^{(2)} = 300$.
-The outcome goal was a reduction of 5.0 mmHg in SBP.
-The simulation study comprised 2000 simulated datasets and required approximately 2.5 hours of computation time.
-Two scenarios were considered: with LAGO optimisation (Scenario 1) and without LAGO optimisation (Scenario 2).
+To demonstrate the benefits of LAGO optimizations, a hypothetical stage 2 was simulated under two scenarios: with LAGO optimization (Scenario 1) and without LAGO optimization (Scenario 2), each with $n^{(2)} = 300$ and an outcome goal of a 5.0 mmHg reduction in SBP.
+This simulation study comprised 2000 simulated datasets.

-To design both scenarios, we first fit a regression model for each intervention component in stage 1 on the centres, and the average of the three centre effects from the model was the hypothetical recommended intervention of stage 1, $\boldsymbol{x}^{(1)}$.
-All month-12 outcomes were simulate using the coefficients in the third column of Table \ref{tab:regression_results} as the true values, with $\B^* = (\beta_1, \beta_2) = (-1.59, -0.59)$ and centre effects $\gamma_j$ for $j = 1,2,3$ as presented in the third column of Table \ref{tab:regression_results}.
+To design both scenarios, we first fit a regression model for each intervention component in stage 1 on the centers, and the average of the three center effects was taken as the hypothetical stage 1 recommended intervention $\boldsymbol{x}^{(1)}$.
+All month-12 outcomes were simulated using the coefficients in the third column of Table~\ref{tab:regression_results} as true values, with $\boldsymbol{\beta}^* = (\beta_1, \beta_2) = (-1.59, -0.59)$ and center effects $\gamma_j$ for $j = 1, 2, 3$. \FloatBarrier Stage 1 followed the 12-month EXTRA-CVD study with observed interventions and re-simulated outcomes using equation~\eqref{outcome_sim}, with $\epsilon_{ijt}^{(1)}$ sampled from the month-12 model residuals (Table~\ref{tab:regression_results}).
+At the end of stage 1, LAGO optimization was performed with an outcome goal of $-5.0$ mmHg under constraints $0 \leq x_1 \leq 6.5$ and $0 \leq x_2 \leq 3$.